HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 <!-- /TOC -->

-These example show how to use the NIST CVR Common Data Format (CDF) to represent various voting scenarios.
+These example show how to use the NIST CVR Common Data Format (1500-103 CDF) to represent various voting scenarios.

 ## Assumptions

 - This document uses the ballot semantics model built by the Election Modeling Working Group.
+- Readers of this document are expected to have a working understanding of XML.

 ## Anatomy of a CVR